FrHorschig/kant-search/README.md

 In order for this setup to function correctly, ensure that you have:

+- warning: the setup is made to work with a user level docker setup, it may or may not work with the default docker setup
 - built the database container: go to kant-search-database and run `make`
 - have Modd installed in the ~/go/bin/ directory (for live-reloading of the backend application): execute the following command in the backend directory: go install github.com/cortesi/modd/cmd/modd@latest
 - have a working python installation (needed for the python virtual environment used in the backend)